BTI-US/ERC-100/README.rst

 Contributing
 ------------

 Contributions are welcome!
-Please follow the guidelines in `CONTRIBUTING.md`.
+Please follow the guidelines in :doc:`contributing`.

 License
 -------